-Homeowners of America Insurance Company (HOAIC) is an affordable home insurance company with limited availability, weak endorsement options and restricted discounts.
-However, if you’re only interested in finding the lowest priced insurance company and you live in Texas, Arizona, South Carolina, Georgia or Virginia, then HOAIC can be a decent option for you.
+Homeowners of America Insurance Company (HOAIC) is an affordable home insurance company with limited availability, good endorsement options and restricted discounts.
+HOAIC may be a decent choice if you’re only interested in finding the cheapest rates and you live in one of the 20 states where it operates.

 Homeowners of America Insurance Company’s best feature is its competitive pricing across a wide set of coverage limits.
-For those who live in one of the company’s coverage states—Texas, Arizona, South Carolina, Georgia or Virginia—it’ll be one of the cheapest insurance companies in the area.
-Below, we compare annual home insurance rates between HOAIC and the average of three competitors: State Farm, Allstate and Texas Farm Bureau.
+For those who live in one of the company’s covered states, HOAIC should be one of the cheaper insurance companies in the area.
+Compare annual home insurance rates between HOAIC and the average of three competitors: State Farm, Allstate and Texas Farm Bureau.

 Consumers who prefer to work online should be aware that Homeowners of America Insurance Company doesn’t provide direct quotes to customers.
-However, prospective policyholders in Texas can receive quotes directly through HOAIC’s website.
 But, if you prefer to work with an in-person agent, you can contact HOAIC directly to be referred to an independent agent in your area.

 Homeowners of America Insurance Company offers a typical number of discounts to its policyholders.
 However, the availability of the discounts will depend on the state where you reside.
 For example, Texas homeowners have all but one discount available to them, while South Carolina homeowners are limited to five discounts.